History of the Special Air Service: South Georgia

 Operation Paraquet was the code name for the first land to be liberated in the conflict.
 South Georgia is an island to the southeast of the Falkland Islands and one of the Falkland Islands Dependencies.

-In atrocious weather the SAS, SBS and Royal Marines forced the Argentinian garrison to surrender.
-On 22 April Westland Wessex helicopters landed a SAS unit on the Fortuna Glacier.
-This resulted in the loss of two of the helicopters, one on takeoff and one crashed into the glacier in almost zero visibility.
-The SAS unit were defeated by the weather and terrain and had to be evacuated after only managing to cover 500 m in five hours.
+In atrocious weather, the SAS, SBS and Royal Marines forced the Argentinian garrison to surrender.
+On 22 April, Westland Wessex helicopters landed a SAS unit on the Fortuna Glacier.
+This resulted in the loss of two of the helicopters, one on take-off and one crashed into the glacier in almost zero visibility.
+The SAS unit were defeated by the weather and terrain and had to be evacuated after managing to cover only 500 m in five hours.

 The following night, a SBS section succeeded in landing by helicopter while Boat Troop and D Squadron SAS set out in five Gemini inflatable boats for the island.
-Two boats suffered engine failure with one crew being picked up by helicopter and the other crew got to shore.
-The next day, 24 April, a force of 75 SAS, SBS and Royal Marines, advancing with naval gunfire support, reached Grytviken and forced the occupying Argentinians to surrender.
-The following day the garrison at Leith also surrendered.
+Two boats suffered engine failure with one crew being picked up by helicopter and the other crew getting to shore.
+The next day, a force of 75 SAS, SBS and Royal Marines, advancing with naval gunfire support, reached Grytviken and forced the occupying Argentinians to surrender.
+The following day, the garrison at Leith also surrendered.